microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

  - when joining two results, if the joint (tail and head) are already expanded meaning no templated strings in them, then their linked list nodes are merged to one
  - if they have templated string that needs to be expanded, then they are linked as linked lists without merging the nodes
 - In the VisitObj method, once visit to children finishes, we have one merged result object
-- if data context object was discovered in the current node, and it's array type, expansion happens with the merged result object
+- if data context object was discovered in the current node, and it's an array type, expansion happens with the merged result object
  - it repeats the following steps n times where n is number of elements in data context
  - it expands the result with data context.
  - the expanded result is merged